-- (a) providing information in the possession of the requested Authority; - (b) confirming or verifying information provided to it for that purpose by the requesting Authority; - (c) exchanging information on or discussing issues of mutual interest; - (d) obtaining specified information and documents from persons; - (e) questioning or taking testimony of persons designated by the requesting Authority; - (f) conducting inspections or examinations of financial services providers or arranging for the same; and - (g) permitting the representatives of the requesting Authority to participate in the conduct of enquiries made by or on behalf of the requested Authority pursuant to paragraphs (e) (f) 위above.
+- 21. If a request for assistance is made, each Authority will use reasonable efforts to provide assistance to the other, subject to its laws and overall policy.
+Assistance may include for example: - (a) providing information in the possession of the requested Authority; - (b) confirming or verifying information provided to it for that purpose by the requesting Authority; - (c) exchanging information on or discussing issues of mutual interest; - (d) obtaining specified information and documents from persons; - (e) questioning or taking testimony of persons designated by the requesting Authority; - (f) conducting inspections or examinations of financial services providers or arranging for the same; and - (g) permitting the representatives of the requesting Authority to participate in the conduct of enquiries made by or on behalf of the requested Authority pursuant to paragraphs (e) (f) above.